nliebers/PersonalSite/personal-site/README.md

 Update 3-10: I have spent the last week adding a dropdown for my golf page, which allows users to select a specific club value and see information displayed for the specific club that they pick.
 The dropdown selections change color on hover.
 I have also added a dark mode toggle which can be found on the top right of the home page.
 I have also focused on cleaning up some of my existing pages, and I feel like I am starting to get to a good point for the mid term point.

+Update May: Added all features that I proposed for class.
+Added local database storage for storing golf scores and functionality for dynamically rendering and stored scores on the golf page.
+Also added a music review page.